-The City’s award-winning greenway and trail system contains nearly 100 miles of paved and natural surface trails.
+The City’s award-winning greenway and trail system contains over 100 miles of paved and natural surface trails.
 Roanoke Parks and Recreation is responsible for the maintenance of these amenities, which includes but is not limited to building trail, repairing trail and greenway damage, collecting trash, mowing, cleaning/clearing debris, and installing signage.

 Report a Trail or Greenway Issue

 To report a trail or greenway issue or concern, you can call 540-853-5867, or see the contact us page to send us a message.

 Greenway Ambassador Program